giocode/giocode.github.io/source/projects/time-series-decomposition.markdown

 ### STL decomposition

 The STL decomposition method literally stands for "Seasonal-Trend decomposition procedure based on Loess".
 It iteratively apply a LOESS smoother to give a decomposition that is robust against outliers.
 Another benefit of STL is that it has a flexibility to handle seasonality with abritrary length.
 The seasonality length just needs to be greater than one, which is usually satisfied in most applications.
+STL is flexible as it can handle trends of varying smoothness, missing values and seasonality of period other than quartlerly and monthly.

 STL consists of the following two recursive procedures: